vert-x/jca-adaptor/README.md

 }
 </pre>

-   * NOTE: always call *org.vertx.java.resourceadapter.VertxConnection.close()* when you does not need the connection anymore, otherwise the connection pool will be full very soon.
+   * NOTE: always call <b>org.vertx.java.resourceadapter.VertxConnection.close()</b> when you does not need the connection anymore, otherwise the connection pool will be full very soon.

 Inbound communication
 ------

 Usually a MDB is the client which receives inbound communication from a Vert.x cluster.

-The end point of the MDB implements interface: *org.vertx.java.resourceadapter.inflow.VertxListener*.
+The end point of the MDB implements interface: <b>org.vertx.java.resourceadapter.inflow.VertxListener</b>.

 <pre>